conoro/yunmai-data-extract/README.md

 By connecting my Galaxy S6 to Android Studio on my PC, I could look at the logs when the App was running.
 As expected there is an API server accepting/reporting your scales data.
 It returns good easy-to-understand JSON.

-This App will access that data on their API and save it in various formats locally for you to re-use elsewhere.
+This App will access that data on their API and save it in various formats locally and optionally on Google Sheets for you to re-use elsewhere.

 This is a work in progress.